Truesec/Kaseya-CheckandMitigate/README.md

 - [ ] Add checks for malicious PowerShell execution in local event log
 - [ ] Add checks for malicious execution in AgentMon log
 - [ ] Implement option to only check for indicators of compromise, but not remove anything
+- [ ] Implement log and report function